yuriburger/katacoda-scenarios/real-world-terraform/deploy-azure-function/step1.md

 # Setup

 We start by creating a Terraform configuration file.
-Switch to your IDE tab - `main.tf`{{open}}
+Switch to your IDE tab and create a new file "main.tf" or click this link: `main.tf`{{open}}

-And add a provider for Microsoft Azure:
+The very first thing we do is.... add a provider for Microsoft Azure:

 <pre class="file" data-filename="main.tf" data-target="copy">
 provider "azurerm" {
   version = "=2.18.0"
   features {}
 }
 </pre>